-That’s why I had to create this diaper bag essentials for baby list and a free checklist to help you remember what to have packed at all times.
+That’s why I had to create these diaper bag essentials for a baby list and a free checklist to help you remember what to have packed at all times.

 I’ve never been a forgetful person until I got pregnant.
 And it’s gotten worse since.
-Pregnancy brain had officially evolved into mom brain.
+The pregnancy brain had officially evolved into mom brain.
 I’m sure some of y’all can relate.